albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

     }
     ```

 This is a typical problem with inheritance where the wrong hierarchy is built.
-Such hierarchies may be hard to change at a later stage as other things may be depending on it.
+Such hierarchies maybe hard to change at a later stage as other things may be depending on it.

 There are many other examples.
-Cats are pets but not all pets are cats.
+Cats and dogs are pets but not all pets are cats.
 If someone asks for cat, we cannot give them a dog.
 Therefore, when designing such hierarchy, we need to be careful to capture the "*all children are parent*", otherwise we may end up with some flawed design.

-The Java API has some unfortunate instances too, where the inheritance was not properly implemented.
-The [`Properties` class](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Properties.html) is a good example of bad inheritance.
+The Java API has some unfortunate examples of bad inheritance too.
+The [`Properties` class](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Properties.html) is a "good" example of bad inheritance.
 The `Properties` class inherits from the [`Hashtable` class](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Hashtable.html).
+The [`Stack` class](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Stack.html) is another bad example of inheritance within the Java API,  The `Stack` class extends the [`Vector` class](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Vector.html) and inherits all methods the `Vector` defined.
+Some of these methods do not make sense from a stack data structure perspective.

-[One of the topics discussed later](#inheritance-and-composition) is touches about these problems and propose an alternative approach to inheritance.
-This topic is also covered by [Item 18: Favor composition over inheritance](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch4.xhtml#lev18) in the [Effective Java](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/), where it provides some bad usage of inheritance within the Java API.
+[One of the topics discussed later on](#inheritance-and-composition) touches about these problems and propose an alternative approach to inheritance (composition).
+This topic is also covered in great depths in [Item 18: Favor composition over inheritance](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch4.xhtml#lev18) in the [Effective Java](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/).

 ### Is inheritance evil and should be considered as an anti-pattern?